camcilrath/cybersecurity-homelab/README.md

 ### 0. Hardware & Network Prereqs

 - A spare machine / old laptop to act as the SIEM server
+  - Used an old Dell laptop
+    - Upgraded Ram from 4gb to 8gb
+    - Upgraded the hard drive from a 250gb HHD to a 250gb SSD
   - Install Ubuntu Server 22.04 LTS
   - Give it a static IP on your LAN (`<MANAGER_IP>`)
 - A Windows PC or VM to act as the monitored endpoint